North Korea fires short-range missiles for two days in a row

 "North Korea fired a short-range missile as it did yesterday into its east sea in the afternoon, " South Korea's news agency Yonhap reported, citing a military official.

-A South Korean defence ministry official confirmed the Yonhap report, but did not provide any details.
+A South Korean defense ministry official confirmed the Yonhap report, but did not provide any details.

 U.N.
 Secretary General Ban Ki-moon said he was concerned about North Korea's launch of short-range missiles, urging Pyonyang to refrain from further launches and return to stalled nuclear talks with world powers.